bhauman/bhauman.github.com/_posts/2013-08-12-clojurescript-core-async-dots-game.md

 Having a message queue also allows us to filter, repeat and otherwise morph the queue as we are above

-This is a powerful pattern that I am going to take with me when I write JavaScript from now on.

 ## Putting together a game loop

 Now that we've turned low level events into a high level game